lauraguzmanrincon/lauraguzmanrincon.github.io/index.md

 Recently, I have worked on developing a modelling framework to estimate and produce short-term forecasts of growth rates during an epidemic.

-I have also worked with colleagues in Astrophysics to use Gaussian processes to estimate the initial configuration of a cataclysmic variable.
+I have also worked with colleagues in Astrophysics to use Gaussian processes to estimate the initial configuration of the cataclysmic variable HS 0218+ 3229.

 ## Publications